 What’s for breakfast in our house? – you ask.
 Well, hummus always and forever.
 The best thing that can happen to chickpeas.
-I mean I do love a good Chickpea Mushroom Curry or Falafel, but I just can’t get bored with hummus.
-We love savory breakfasts, and we often make this Roasted Eggplant Bell Pepper Dip or this Vegan Egg Salad Sandwich.
-But hummus is just so quick, you can make it in the morning even if you are in a hurry.
-Are you interested?
+I mean, I do love a good chickpea mushroom curry or falafel balls, but I just can’t get bored with hummus.

 You can time it, but you will need 3 minutes tops to prepare all the ingredients.
 I mean mostly just measure.